Air Conditioner Won’t Cool Below 75? Here’s Why and What to Do

-Air conditioner (AC) is an essential home appliance that keeps your home cool, improves indoor air quality, and helps maintain a comfortable living environment.
 However, it can sometimes encounter problems, such as an inability to cool below 75 degrees Fahrenheit.

 When faced with this problem, it is essential to address it promptly by following the appropriate troubleshooting steps or seeking professional assistance.
 Let’s explore the causes of this issue and how to deal with it here.